ideaspaper/grow-app/README.md

 # grow-app

-This app is meant for
+This simple app is meant for sharing bible verses.

 ## Objectives